indimail/indimail-virtualdomains/README.md

 You can refer to the detailed installation for indimail-mta [here](https://github.com/mbhangui/indimail-mta/blob/master/README.md)

-But in short you can install indimail-mta by follow the steps below
+But in short you can install indimail-mta by following the steps below

-The build below depens on several Makefiles.
+The build below depends on several Makefiles.
 For the build to operate without errors, you need to run default.configure the first time and everytime after you do a `make distclean`.
 If you don't run default.configure, you can run replace `make` with `./qmake`

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x